Infineon/mtb-example-ota-mqtt/README.md

 **Do not use this key pair in your end product.** See [Generating a key pair](https://github.com/Infineon/mtb-example-mcuboot-basic/blob/master/README.md#generating-a-key-pair) for generating a new key pair.
 Once you generated the key pair, copy the keys to the both *\<MCUboot>/keys* and *\<mtb_shared>/ota-bootloader-abstraction/\<tag>/scripts/mcuboot/keys* directories.

 > **Note:** See [Security](https://github.com/Infineon/mtb-example-mcuboot-basic/blob/master/README.md#security) to learn more about the image authentication feature of MCUboot.

+   Currently this code example uses the TLS v1.2.
+To use the TLS v1.3, uncomment the MBEDTLS_SSL_PROTO_TLS1_3 and FORCE_TLS_VERSION MBEDTLS_SSL_VERSION_TLS1_3 defines in the mbedtls_user_config.h file.
+However, note that the socket receive fails if the application establishes TLS v1.3 connection to a server where session tickets are enabled.
+This is due to a bug in third-party MBEDTLS library.

 ### Resources and settings